Health

 Read More » -

 In an evolving health landscape, emerging research continues to highlight concerns that could impact everyday wellbeing.
-Here’s the key update you should know about: Engineers at the University of Pennsylvania and Rice University have refined a technology for editing individual genetic “base pairs” to a new level of precision, opening the door to safer, more reliable therapies for a wide…
+Here’s the key update you should know about: A technique that transforms immune cells into cancer-seeking bloodhounds may overcome a roadblock that has hampered immunotherapy for solid tumors, according to a new study by Stanford Medicine researchers.
+The approach equips certain types of immune…

 Read More » -